ApollonGT/mc-2022-konioris/phases.md

 This phase provides some unsupervised machine learning algorithms such as PCA and K-means.
 In this phase we also create some plots to have a crystal-clear point of what these algorithms can do to our data.

 ## Models Selection
 In this phase we evaluate several models so we can obtain the best resutls possible in terms of accuracy.
-We focus on supervised machine learning regression algoritmhs.
+We focus on supervised machine learning regression algorithms.

 ## Model Deployment
 This section provides the models which had the best performance from the previous step.
 We utlise the following machine learingn algorithms: RandomForest and XGB.